kt287felix/Employee-Attrition-Insights/README.md

 ---

 ## 👤 About Me
-Aspiring **Data Analyst** with a background in Statistics, passionate about transforming data into actionable insights.
+**Data Analyst** with a background in Statistics, passionate about transforming data into actionable insights.

 🔗 LinkedIn: (https://www.linkedin.com/in/felix-onyango-2018a5305/)